Matt Thomas (basketball): Toronto Raptors (2019–2021)

 On July 19, 2019, Thomas signed with the Toronto Raptors.
 On October 26, 2019, Thomas made his NBA debut, scoring six points and grabbing three rebounds, in the Raptors 108–84 win over the Chicago Bulls.
 On November 25, Thomas suffered a fractured finger on his left hand.
 He returned to action on January 6, 2020, suiting up on a rehab assignment for the Raptors 905, the Raptors' NBA G League affiliate.
 On January 7, Thomas returned to the Raptors lineup recording eight points and a career-high six rebounds in the Raptors' 101–99 loss to the Portland Trail Blazers.
 On February 8, Thomas scored a career-high 15 points in a 119–118 win over the Brooklyn Nets.
 On February 23, Thomas bested his career high with 17 points and five 3-pointers in a 127–81 victory against the Indiana Pacers.
 In the Raptors’ sixth game returning from the suspension of the season due to the COVID-19 pandemic on August 10, Thomas scored a career-high 22 points, hitting 4 three-pointers, in a 114–106 win over the Milwaukee Bucks in the Orlando bubble.

 Utah Jazz (2021)

 On March 25, 2021, the Raptors traded Thomas to the Utah Jazz for a future second-round draft pick.
 On April 28, Thomas scored a season-high 17 points on 7-of-7 shooting from the field and 1-of-1 from the three in a 154–105 win over the Sacramento Kings.
 On August 1, he was waived by the Jazz.

 Chicago Bulls (2021–2022)

 On September 8, 2021, Thomas signed with the Chicago Bulls.
 With 13 players out of the lineup due to COVID-19 protocols in December, Thomas saw increased playing time.
 On December 26, he played 19 minutes, scoring five points, in a 113–105 victory over the Indiana Pacers.
 The following day, he made three critical 3-pointers in 19 minutes on the floor in a 130–118 victory over the Atlanta Hawks.

+Panathinaikos (2023)

+On January 31, 2023, Thomas made his return to Europe for Panathinaikos of the Greek Basket League and the EuroLeague, signing a contract through 2024, with the second season being a team option.
+In 10 EuroLeague games (5 starts), he averaged 8.1 points and 2 rebounds (shooting with 40% from the 3-point line) in 18 minutes per contest.
+Thomas appeared in only one game in domestic competition due to the Greek league's restrictions on foreign players.
+On July 15, 2023, Panathinaikos opted out of their mutual contract and Thomas became a free agent.

+Alba Berlin (2023–2025)

+On August 7, 2023, Thomas signed a one-year contract with German club Alba Berlin.
+The deal reportedly included a buy-out clause for EuroLeague clubs.

+Granada (2025–present)

+On August 31, 2025, Thomas signed with Granada of the Liga ACB.